Should I be worried?

 RADIATION IN THE OCEAN

 The background level of radiation in oceans and seas varies around the globe.
-Before Fukushima, levels of radioactivity in the ocean (shown here as levels of cesium-137 per cubic meter of seawater) varied from around 1 Bq/m3 to over 100 Bq/m3 in some parts of the ocean most heavily affected by fallout and runoff from Chernobyl.
-The primary source of cesium-137 has been nuclear weapons testing in the Pacific Ocean, but some regions have experienced additional inputs, such as the Irish Sea, which shows elevated levels as a result of releases from the Sellafield reprocessing facility at Seacastle, U.K. By comparison, the U.S. limit for cesium-137 in drinking water is 7,400 Bq/m3.
-(Courtesy Coastal Ocean Institute, Woods Hole Oceanographic Institution)
+Measured in atomic disintegrations per second (Becquerels) of cesium-137 in a cubic meter of water, this variation becomes readily apparent.
+The primary source of cesium-137 has been nuclear weapons testing in the Pacific Ocean, but some regions have experienced additional inputs.
+The Irish Sea in 2008 showed elevated levels compared to large ocean basins as a result of radioactive releases from the Sellafield reprocessing facility at Seacastle, U.K. Levels in the Baltic and Black Seas are elevated due to fallout from the 1986 explosion and fire at the Chernobyl nuclear reactor.
+By comparison, EPA drinking water standard for cesium-137 is 7,400 Bq/m3.
+(Data courtesy of MARiS/IAEA and CMER; Illustration by Jack Cook, courtesy Coastal Ocean Institute, Woods Hole Oceanographic Institution)

 What About Marine life?